atsushieno/aap-core/docs/GUI_INTERNALS.md

 1. The plugin host creates an `AudioPluginSurfaceControlClient`.
 2. The client owns a `SurfaceView` (`AudioPluginSurfaceView`).
-3. The client binds the plugin app's `AudioPluginViewService`.
+3. The client binds the plugin app's `AudioPluginViewService` that runs in the same process as the plugin's AudioPluginService (see [Transport](#transport)).
 4. The client sends a Messenger request containing:
    - plugin host token
    - display id